DurableDrupal/durabledrupallean/manuscript/X2-what-frameworks-should-we-use.md

 [Drupal Planet](https://www.drupal.org/planet) consensus seems to indicate that Drupal 8 will probably not have a production ready release until around mid-to-late-2015, and that another 6-12 months will have to go by before:

 * The offering becomes stable and complete.
-* Most third party modules and distributions get ported to Drupal 8, if at all, or replaced.
+* Most third party modules and distributions get ported to Drupal 8, if at all, or replaced (or, as we have emphasized, might already be in core, so it's not the same as with previous major Drupal releases).
 * A critical mass of Drupal developers become profficient in Drupal 8 development and it becomes cost-effective to equip a team with available developers.

-Again, it is worth repeating that this is mitigated by the adoption in Drupal 8 core itself of key functionality that has historically been relegated to third-party modules:

-* Configuration management
-  * Based on versionable YAML text files, no longer mixed with content in the database
-* i18n and l10n multilingual platform
-* Content listings
-  * Views api and UI
-* More field types
-* The adoption of OOP and a rewritten core bring a number of advantages on the basis of its refactored routing component
-  * The Drupal 7 context module is now in core
-  * Web services
-    *Think REST API or services back-end option
-  * Block is just another entity
-* HTML 5 markup
-* Twig template based theming
-* Editorial benefits in core
-  * In place editing
-  * WYWIWYG editing in core
-  * (Some feel these kinds of features undermine structure content)

-But you will have to calculate true development costs since third-party based functionality you take for granted today (and may or may not use depending on your current project) may not be available.
+You will have to calculate true development costs yourself since third-party based functionality you take for granted today (and may or may not use depending on your current project) may not be available.

 The best criteria for being able to start production ready sites was given in the above-cited presentation by Larry Garfield (@crell), in which he pointed out that the single most important block to actually using Drupal 8 for projects is the current absence of an automatic upgrade path for beta to beta releases.
-It's best to wait until a release candidate is out or about to be out.
+And it's best to wait until a release candidate is out or about to be out.

 ## Straight up [Symfony](http://symfony.com/) or not?